Canonical integral models for Shimura varieties of toral type: Introduction

 Theorem \ref{thm-B} itself has its roots in the Bhatt-Scholze theory of prismatic $F$-crystals \cite{BS21}.
 The main theorem of \cite{BS21} states that, for $K$ as in Theorem \ref{thm-B}, there is an equivalence of categories

-One can obtain a shtuka over $\Spd(\cO_K)$ from a prismatic $F$-crystal over $(\Spf \cO_K)_\Prism$; this process is outlined in \cite[\textsection 4.4]{PR2021}.
-Our main innovations are in this direction are twofold.
+One can obtain a shtuka over $\Spd(\cO_K)$ from a prismatic $F$-crystal over $\Spf(\cO_K)_\Prism$; this process is outlined in \cite[\textsection 4.4]{PR2021}.
+Our main innovations in this direction are twofold.
 First of all, we show that the resulting functor from prismatic $F$-crystals to shtukas is fully faithful, which provides a link between the two theories which may be interesting beyond the scope of this paper, see Theorem \ref{thm-fullyfaithful} and Corollary \ref{cor-fullyfaithful}.
 Second, we provide the group theoretic analog stated in Theorem \ref{thm-B}, see Proposition \ref{prop-exacttensor} and Theorem \ref{technicalthm}.

-Let us finally mention something about the isomorphisms (\ref{eq-isoms}).
-The existence of these isomorphisms follows immediately from the theory in \cite{PR2022}, so the difficult part is showing that the shtukas pullback in the desired manner.
-For this we exploit some functorialities to reduce to the case of the Lubin-Tate tower, where the result essentially follows from the theory of Lubin-Tate formal groups, see Section \ref{sub-proof}
+We note that the existence of the isomorphisms (\ref{eq-isoms}) follows immediately from the theory in \cite{PR2022}, so the difficult part is showing that the shtukas pull back in the desired manner.
+For this we exploit the functoriality in the Shimura datum to reduce to the case of the Lubin-Tate tower, where the result essentially follows from the theory of Lubin-Tate formal groups, see Section \ref{sub-proof}.

+In fact, our construction establishes the existence of a ``prismatic realization functor'' in the toral case (using the terminology of \cite{IKY}).
+This establishes the conjecture prismatic refinement of the universal $\cG$-shtuka as described in \cite[\textsection 4.4]{PR2021}.
+We remark that, subsequent to the appearance of a first draft of this work, a prismatic realization functor was constructed in \cite{IKY} for all abelian-type Shimura varieties with hyperspecial level structure.
+This is used to prove the Pappas-Rapoport conjecture in those cases.

+Finally, let us briefly mention that while there is some overlap between the toral-type and Hodge-type cases, the two situations are quite different in general.
+In the cases of Shimura varieties which are of both Hodge and toral type, it follows a posteriori from Theorem \ref{thm-A} that the integral models described here agree with those defined in \cite{KP2018}, \cite{KZ21}, and \cite{PR2021}, since all of these models are canonical in the sense of Pappas and Rapoport.